PrishitaK/Beer-Rating-Analysis/README.md

 ### Is there a significant difference between the average rating for beers with a higher alcohol content as compared to those with a lower alcohol content?
 The alcohol by volume feature was first converted to a categorical feature to split the data into two groups.
 The two new subsets were used to perform two-sample t-test.
 The test showed evidence that the mean overal rating for beer with higher alcohol content is significantly different from beers with lower alcohol content.

+**This project was competed as part of the *CS-555 Foundations of Machine Learning* course at Boston University**